 Congregation Beth Shalom is committed to nurturing skills, experiences, beliefs, and emotional attachments in our students and families that will enable them to integrate the values of Torah (Jewish learning), Avodah (Worship), and G'milut Chasadim (Good Deeds) into their lives.

 3-4 Year Olds

 Art, music, active play, and storytelling are integrated into the curriculum.

 Curriculum focuses on the Jewish Holidays, Bible stories and heroes, and the Land of Israel.
 Students are introduced to prayers and songs to increase their comfort at services.

-Torah, Tefilot (prayers), holidays, Jewish history, and Israel are integrated into a spiraling curriculum.
+Torah, T'filah (prayers), holidays, Jewish history, and Israel are integrated into a spiraling curriculum.
 Hebrew is taught on both Sunday mornings and Wednesday afternoons.
-Kitah Gimel students entering the Kadimah program are blessed each autumn in a consecration ceremony as part of our congregation's Simchat Torah celebration.
+Students entering the Kadimah program are blessed each autumn in a consecration ceremony as part of our congregation's Simchat Torah (Rejoicing with the Torah) holiday celebration.

 11th and 12th grade students in the Madrichim Program have an opportunity to continue their Jewish education while giving something back to our congregation.
 Students serve as teaching assistants and activity specialists in our CBSW Religious School.
 They meet periodically to share their experiences as Jewish role models, to continue Jewish study, and to develop teaching, mentoring, and leadership skills.
-Students who serve as Madrichim in both the 11th and 12th grad years are awarded the Shomrei Kabbalah/Guardians of the Tradition Service Award in recognition of their dedication to our congregation and the Jewish people.
+Students who serve as Madrichim in both the 11th and 12th gradesare awarded the Shomrei Kabbalah Award (Guardians of the Tradition) and recognized during a special service for their dedication to our congregation and the Jewish people.